arcanjotiago/typescript-express/README.md

 # Description
 This repository was created to add Typescript a Express Project.
-The original project is available on `https://github.com/arcanjotiago/express`.
+The original project is available [here](https://github.com/arcanjotiago/express).
 Additionaly in this project we stablish a standard response using the object orientation concept.

 # Endpoints
 -`GET`  /status